 Now is the acceptable time – to start a development program, and develop a development mindset.

-Starting a development program while the economy is in excellent shape may require some time to “build the machine,” and those board members mentioned earlier in this article will expect immediate results (well – they’ll expect immediate results just because they’ve hired a development or an advancement director).
+Starting a development program while the economy is in excellent shape requires ADDITIONAL time to “build the machine;” unfortunately, those board members mentioned earlier in this article will expect immediate results, especially if the school has just hired a development or an advancement director!
 Sadly, most of those expectations of immediacy are not fulfilled since it takes time to build relationships which lead to significant advancement revenue – and that’s why the average development/advancement director’s tenure is about 18 months.
 Then they look for someone else, or worse, not fill the position to save money, and then “hope” things will get better.
 Also unfortunately, “hope” is not a strategy, and board members think it’s their job to tell the school leaders what to do, rather than realizing they’re the ones being called upon to lead with their gifts of time, talent AND treasure.
 Further, when the processes are ready to reap the benefits, the good times in the economy may have come to an end.
 In prosperous economic times, the feeling is, “Hey, everything’s good now…why do we need to change?”
 Because, “The only constant is change” (Heraclitus).